 Any communication to be served on either of the parties by the other shall be delivered by hand or sent by first class post or recorded delivery or by e-mail and It shall be deemed to have been delivered:

 If delivered by hand: on the day of delivery;

 If sent by post to the correct address: within 72 hours of posting;

 If sent by e-mail to the last known email address: within 24 hours if no notice of non-receipt has been received by the sender.

 12.7.
 The validity, construction and performance of this agreement and any dispute arising shall be governed only by the laws of England and Wales.

 We have hundreds of jobs across construction, engineering, warehousing and hospitality sectors.
-Just add your name and our friendly advisers will start looking for you straight away.
+Just register your name and our friendly advisers will start looking for you.